Nette Documentation Preview

 Filesystem Functions

-Nette\Utils\FileSystem is a class, which contains useful functions for working with a filesystem.
+Nette\Utils\FileSystem is a class with useful functions for working with the file system.
 One advantage over native PHP functions is that they throw exceptions in case of errors.

-If you need to search for files on the disk, use the Finder.
+If you need to search for files on the disk, use Finder.

 Installation: